chill389cc/sharedKeyboardProject/README.md

 # Plan

-Home page - grid with one photo of each keeb
+Home page - update footer/navbar like the other pages

+Detail page - update footer/navbar like the other pages also make the other pages

-About page - the description of the 'forum', forum rules
+About page - fix the content of it to make it have about info and rules

-Detail page - for each keeb we can describe the details of it, add additional photos, have user comments below, etc.

-Create post page - just empty fields and buttons.
-No need to implement the actual signup functionality.
+Create post page - do everything.

-reminders:
-we need to have a footer with both of our names on it
+figure out if we want a favicon

+figure out what to make the titles of each page (what appears in the browser tab)

+add the footer